dheerajtiwari461/DSA-and-cpp/cp/1help.md

 Help me understand the solution

+Help me find the error in my code

+Review my code and provide feedback on how to improve it

 which problem i was looking

 Do you remember any specific challenges or errors you encountered while working on this problem?